TimKapf/LetsScrape/README.md

    ##### Two Cities
    <ul>
-   <li><b>Bar Plot for Differences:</b> Illustrates the differences of two cities of the number of kitchens or the average of delivery time, delivery cost, minimum order cost or ratings between both cities.
-Here again bar plots can handle cities quite well, so both the custom and Lieferando's kitchens are fine.</li>
+   <li><b>Bar Plot for Differences:</b> Illustrates the differences of two cities for the number of kitchens or the average of delivery time, delivery cost, minimum order cost or ratings between both cities.
+Here again bar plots can handle cities quite well, so both the custom and Lieferando's kitchens are fine (except again for large cities).</li>
    </ul>

    ##### Multiple Cities
    <ul>
    <li><b>3D Plot with multiple bars:</b> Illustrates the number of kitchens of multiple cities.
-We recommend to use the custom kitchens, because for cities it will be to messy otherwise.
+We recommend to use the custom kitchens, because for cities it will be too messy otherwise.
 In general we recommend the heatmap over this plot.
-This plot is intended as a cover sheet picture, but it can still provide a nice overview. </li>
+This plot is intended as a cover sheet picture, but it can still provide a good overview. </li>
-   <li><b>Heatmap:</b> Illustrates the number of kitchens or the average of delivery time, delivery cost, minimum order cost or ratings of multiple cities in a heatmap.
-It looks better with the custom kitchen tags as you can see above. </li>
+   <li><b>Heatmap:</b> Illustrates the number of kitchens or the average of delivery time, delivery cost, minimum order cost or ratings for multiple cities in a heatmap.
+It looks better with the custom kitchen tags as you can see above  </li>
    </ul>

-   For how the plots look like and how to interpret them, we would refer you to the Juypter-Notebook.
+   For how the plots look like and how to interpret them, we recommend you the [`Juypter-Notebook`](output_examples.ipynb).